tushar-mohan/perftools/docs/examples/papiex-mpi-example/index.md

 =======================================================================
 ```

-So, the tools were built, and installed in the subdirectory `perftools-1.2.1`.
+So perftools were built, and installed in the subdirectory `perftools-1.2.1`.

 Running a sanity test:
 ```